 FICs are tax efficient when it comes to inheritance tax in a number of ways, provided the parents survive the usual seven year rule, though care needs to be taken as IHT conditions have been under review for some time and may be subject to change.

-A FIC with annual profits in excess of £250,000 will pay UK corporation tax which will increase from 19% to 25% from 1 April 2023.
-There will be a ‘small profits rate’ for companies where annual profits are below £50,000 which will be 19%.
+A FIC with annual profits in excess of £250,000 will pay UK corporation tax which increased to 25% from 1 April 2023.
+There is a ‘small profits rate’ for companies where annual profits are below £50,000 which will be 19%.

 For those companies with profits between £50,000 and £250,000 marginal relief provisions will apply to bridge the gap between the two rates.